About the Cognitive Psychology Program

 Dr. Jill Folk - Skilled reading and spelling, reading and spelling disability, and cognitive neuropsychology.

-Dr. Chris Was (Educational Psychology) is interested in measuring individual differences relevant to basic cognitive abilities and to motivation relevant to student achievement.
+Dr. Chris Was - Interested in measuring individual differences relevant to basic cognitive abilities and to motivation relevant to student achievement.

 Dr. Maria Zaragoza - False memory and false belief; source monitoring, eyewitness suggestibility.